Archive for January, 2017

 oil on canvas, 66 x 49 inches

 Am continuing to work on my archives.
 This painting is based on a photo I took in Riverside Park.
 The oil-on-canvas version is a detail from the photo.
-Painted when I was living in Dallas, and exhibited there.
+Painted and exhibited when I was living in Dallas.
 This photo was taken outside of the studio in Deep Ellum that I had for about a year and a half.

 "Virtual Canapés" [mp3 removed -- please listen on Bandcamp]

 Some Elektron Machinedrum beats (mostly mine but there may be a snippet from the device's previous owner, if so, hat tip GYS), with added beats and softsynths recorded and arranged in Ardour (Linux version).

 Was happy to find the softsynth Helm, which works very well as a Linux (LV2) plugin.